GeoPOS-90/operating-system-version25/README.md

     - Sweet Tooth still in beta

    - ### 🫗 Liquids
-    - System currently optimized for the following liquids only
+    System currently optimized for the following liquids only:
-     - Water (Filtered) or Kirkland Signature Ionized Alkaline Spring Water
+     Water (Filtered) or Kirkland Signature Ionized Alkaline Spring Water Kirkland Signature Organic Fine-filtered 2% Milk
+     ~~Jameson Irish Whiskey~~ removed with PartyMode Patch on 4/16/2025
-   - Currently working on patch to install Reverse Osmosis Filter on main server.
+  > Note:  Currently working on patch to install Reverse Osmosis Filter on main server.